adeelmalik78/snowflake_internalstage_notebooks/README.md

     ├── notebooks/
     │   ├── 001-deploy-notebook.xml
     │   ├── 001-deploy-notebook.yaml
+    │   └── files
-    │   └── files/customer_analysis.ipynb      # the actual notebook that gets PUT
+    │        └── customer_analysis.ipynb      # the actual notebook that gets PUT
     └── scripts/
         ├── 001-deploy-deduplication-engine.xml
         ├── 001-deploy-deduplication-engine.yaml
+        └── files
-        └── files/deduplication/engine.py      # PUT into a stage subdirectory
+            ├─── deduplication     # PUT into a stage subdirectory "deduplication" └─── engine.py
 ```

 Each object type gets its own subfolder with a `files/` directory holding the